romshark/tik/README.md

 source code, delegating the complexity of generating accurate ICU messages for various languages to language models.

+To give you some context, only the last sentence of this answer was actually written by a human.

 ### How about just preloading translation texts by key using IDE plugins?

 While theoretically viable, this approach is inherently limited to IDEs that support